- 01Your best deal might be 1,200 miles from your front door -- don't limit your portfolio to your commute radius

 Timestamps

-Here's the thing — most investors start local.
-Makes sense.
-You can drive by the property, meet the contractor, check on the rehab.
-But that comfort comes with a price tag.
+Most investors start local.
+Makes sense -- you can drive by the property and meet the contractor.
+But that comfort carries a price tag.

-The price-to-rent ratio tells the whole story.
-In Los Angeles, the median home price is about 25x annual rent.
-Cleveland?
-Closer to 8x.
-That's not a small gap — that's your entire opportunity cost sitting right there in the data.
-Every month you're "waiting for a deal" in a coastal city, someone in the Midwest is collecting cash flow on a property that cost less than your car.
+The price-to-rent ratio tells the story.
+In Los Angeles, the median home price runs about 25x annual rent.
+Cleveland sits closer to 8x.
+Every month you wait for a deal in a coastal city, someone in the Midwest is collecting cash flow on a property that cost less than your car.

-David Greene nailed this in Long-Distance Real Estate Investing.
-He's not saying local investing is bad.
-He's saying limiting yourself geographically is lighting money on fire.
-The best deal in America isn't sitting on your street corner.
-It's probably 1,200 miles away.
+David Greene made this case in Long-Distance Real Estate Investing: limiting yourself geographically is burning money.
+The best deal in America is not sitting on your street corner.
+It is probably 1,200 miles away.

 The Core Four Team

-So how do you invest in a city you've never visited?
-You don't — not alone.
+You do not invest in a city you have never visited alone.
 Greene's framework comes down to four people.
-He calls them the Core Four.

 One: a market-expert real estate agent.
-Not your cousin who just got her license.
-You need someone who's closed 50+ investor deals in that specific metro — someone who knows which blocks are trending up and which ones are cheap for a reason.
+Not a cousin who just got licensed.
+Someone who has closed 50+ investor deals in that specific metro and knows which blocks are trending up versus cheap for a reason.

-Two: a [property manager](/glossary/property-manager).
-This is the hire that makes or breaks out-of-state investing.
-A great PM handles tenant screening, maintenance calls, rent collection, evictions — all the stuff you'd otherwise need a plane ticket for.
+Two: a property manager.
+This hire makes or breaks out-of-state investing.
+A great PM handles tenant screening, maintenance, rent collection, and evictions -- everything you would otherwise need a plane ticket for.
 The typical fee runs 8-10% of monthly rent.
-On that $1,400/month Memphis duplex, you're paying $112-$140.
-Cheapest insurance policy you'll ever buy.
+On that $1,400/month Memphis duplex, you are paying $112-$140.
+Cheapest insurance you will ever buy.

 Three: a contractor.
 Licensed, insured, with references from other investors in that market.
-Not a handyman from Craigslist.
 Your agent and PM should both be able to recommend one.
-If neither can?
-Red flag.
-Walk away.
+If neither can, walk away.

 Four: a lender.
-Lending laws vary state to state, and you want someone who knows the local closing process cold.
-A local lender can also catch title issues or appraisal quirks that an out-of-state bank would miss entirely.
+Lending laws vary state to state.
+A local lender knows the closing process and can catch title issues or appraisal quirks that an out-of-state bank would miss.
+Build the Core Four before you make an offer -- not after.

 Picking Your Market

 Population growth.
-You want at least 0.5% annual growth over the last five years.
-Memphis sits at about 0.3% for the metro — borderline, but the job base props it up.
-FedEx, healthcare, logistics.
-Birmingham's running closer to 0.7%.
-Cleveland's flat.
-But the price-to-rent ratios there are so aggressive they compensate for the stagnant headcount.
+At least 0.5% annual growth over five years.
+Memphis runs about 0.3% for the metro -- borderline, but the job base (FedEx, healthcare, logistics) props it up.
+Birmingham is closer to 0.7%.

 Median household income relative to median rent.
-If renters are spending more than 30% of gross income on housing, your tenant pool shrinks and your default risk climbs.
+If renters spend more than 30% of gross income on housing, your tenant pool shrinks and default risk climbs.
 The sweet spot is 22-28%.

 Cap rate compression trend.
 Are cap rates falling fast?
-That means prices are rising faster than rents — and you might be late to the party.
-Stable 8-12% cap rates over three to five years?
-That's a mature cash flow market that isn't about to spike or crash.
+Prices are rising faster than rents and you may be late.
+Stable 8-12% cap rates over three to five years signal a mature cash-flow market that is not about to spike or crash.

 Remote Due Diligence

-Your agent does a video walkthrough — FaceTime, Zoom, whatever.
-You're looking at the roof line, the foundation, the mechanicals.
-Then your contractor does a formal inspection and gives you a written scope of work with line-item costs.
-And your PM?
-They'll tell you what that property rents for within $50, because they're managing 200 units in the same neighborhood.
+Your agent does a video walkthrough -- FaceTime, Zoom.
+You check the roof line, foundation, and mechanicals.
+Your contractor does a formal inspection with a written scope of work and line-item costs.
+Your PM tells you what that property rents for within $50 because they manage 200 units in the same neighborhood.

-Between those three sets of eyes, you've got more data than most local investors who "drove by and it looked fine."
+Between those three sets of eyes, you have more data than most local investors who "drove by and it looked fine."

-Here's what I want you to do this week.
-Pick one out-of-state market.
-Just one.
-Run the three numbers — population growth, income-to-rent ratio, cap rate trend.
-If it checks out, find one investor-friendly agent on BiggerPockets forums and schedule a 15-minute call.
+This week: pick one out-of-state market.
+Run the three numbers -- population growth, income-to-rent ratio, cap rate trend.
+If it checks out, find one investor-friendly agent on BiggerPockets and schedule a 15-minute call.

 Read definition →Monthly rent should hit at least 1% of what you paid.
 That's the 1% rule.
 A $185,000 house? $1,850/month or more.
 Quick screen — not a full analysis.